DSC-CETB/SeptoCode-21/README.md

 ## Steps to Follow: ✍️

-- The question of each day will be avalable from the start of the day.
+- The question of each day will be available from the start of the day.
 - The submission form will be open from 10:00am to 11:59pm each day.
 - Check the question of the day in the GitHub repository.
 (You may download the question or fork the repository)
 - Download the test cases file.